-ATM adaptation layer 5 (AAL5), which is most commonly used with data traffic, does not contain any multiplexing identifier or sequence number.
-If cells from different senders are interleaved on the links of a multipoint connection (implemented as a shared tree), the AAL5 at the receiver cannot assemble the data.
-This is because all traffic within the group uses the same VC identifier (see figure 1).
-The AAL5 layer uses the end-of-message bit to determine the end of each packet, but since the cells of different packets are interleaved, all the packets are corrupted.
+ATM adaptation layer 5 (AAL5), which is used for most data traffic, does not introduce any multiplexing identifier or sequence number in ATM cells.
+If cells from different senders are merged and interleaved on the links of a multipoint connection (implemented as a shared tree), the AAL5 at the receiver cannot assemble the data.
+This is because all traffic within the group uses the same VPI/VCI.
+The AAL5 layer uses the end-of-message bit to determine the end of each packet, but since the cells of different packets are interleaved, all the packets may get corrupted, as illustrated in figure 1.
 The identity of the sender is not indicated in each cell.
 Hence, alternate solutions must be implemented.